-To successfully purchase a home today, you will need a minimum down payment of 5% of the purchase price.
+To successfully purchase a home today, you will need a minimum down payment of 5%(depends on your credit score) of the purchase price.
 Gone are the days of no down payment alternatives, down payment assistance and seller-offered programs to come up with the money needed to buy a home.
 Instead, let’s look ways some of my new homeowners have used over the years to secure a home.

 1. Gift Money

 Gift money is simply that — a gift from family or documented close relationship.
 The gifter needs to provide a gift letter and paper trail of the monies they are gifting for the benefit of the buyer.
 In other words, they’ll have to provide a bank account showing they had the ability to gift the money.
 In short, gift monies cannot be funds sitting at home in a safe.

 2. 401(k)/Retirement Loan

 Typically, borrowing for a down payment is not acceptable, but the exception is a 401(k) or equivalent retirement account (or current home equity line).
 If you can borrow money from your 401(k) for your down payment, this is accepted for obtaining a purchase mortgage loan.

 Note: Depending on the terms of your loan, this could be counted as a liability and factored into your debt to income ratio.

 3. Sale of a Good